FlavScents AInsights Entry for Ammonium Glycyrrhizate (CAS: 53956-04-0)

 7. Toxicology, Safety & Exposure Considerations

-Ammonium glycyrrhizate is considered safe for oral consumption within established limits, with an acceptable daily intake (ADI) set by regulatory bodies.
+Ammonium glycyrrhizate is considered safe for oral consumption at typical use levels, with an acceptable daily intake (ADI) established by regulatory authorities.
 Dermal exposure in fragrance applications is generally low risk, with no significant irritation or sensitization reported.
 Inhalation exposure is minimal due to its low volatility.
 The risk profiles for food and fragrance applications are similar, with oral exposure being the primary consideration.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature